 - equipment and technology that can help you do the things you need to do

 - access to education, employment, and leisure

 - benefits and concessions that you may be entitled to

 Iftekhar can be found in the Ophthalmology Department and can be contacted on 01274 382 045 or on email at: Iftekhar.Ahmed@rnib.org.uk

 For more information on RNIB’s Sight Loss Advice Service, please visit www.rnib.org.uk/advice

-Approximately 7,000 outpatients are seen at BRI each year, 3,000 outpatients seen at Airedale & Skipton and approximately 6,000 children across Bradford and Keighley are seen each year as part of our school screening programme.
+Approximately 7,000 outpatients are seen at BRI each year, and a further 3,000 at Airedale and Skipton.
+We also see approximately 6,000 children across Bradford and Keighley each year as part of our school screening programme.